planetlearning/planetlearning.github.io/pages/manual/planet.md

   * Each **Community** connects periodically to a **Nation** via _internet_ in order to receive new materials and to upload user metrics.
   * A **Community** is not able to connect to other **Communities**.

-The **nations** may store thousands of Resources in many formats and languages.
+The **Nations** may store thousands of Resources in many formats and languages.
 Unique collections of Resources can be selected and downloaded into each **Community** from the **Nation**.
 This gives a Learner a personalized approach to his or her education.

 ## Become Member
 To be able to use **PLANET** you need to be part of the system.
 First thing you